sankethande/battle-api/README.md

 We are using ESLint to force some best practices.
 Below are some key rules
 - 4 spaces indentation
 - Doble quotes
+- Although we are extensively using asyn await still we prefer not to try catch in every controller function.
+"express-async-errors" takes care of it for us.
+This module enables express error handling middleware to catch async errors.

 ## Development server
 ```npm run start-local```